-See JWST Duplication Checking for how to check for duplicate observations.
+See JWST Observation Duplication Checking for how to check for duplicate observations.
 Keep in mind that target/mode combinations in Guaranteed Time Observation (GTO) and Early Release Science (ERS) programs are subject to these policies in Cycle 1.

 Moving target-specific overheads

-Main article: JWST Observing Overheads Summary
+See also: JWST Observing Overheads Summary

 See the Moving Target Overheads article for a description of general overheads that apply to moving target observations.